 Firstleaf includes award-winning, internationally-acclaimed varieties from established wineries, while Winc relies more heavily on a five-star rating system from customers to indicate quality.

 Firstleaf also shares similarities with Bright Cellars, another wine subscription company that creates a box for you based on your palate.
-However, while Bright Cellars surprises you with wines it has chosen for you, Firstleaf allows you to browse the selection yourself and make any adjustments before they’re shipped out.
+However, while Firstleaf allows you to browse the selection yourself, Bright Cellars surprises you with wines it has chosen for you.

 Also, Bright Cellars’ selections are based solely on your answers to its quiz, while Firstleaf uses an algorithm to factor in your ratings.
 Firstleaf also has better customer service, in that it refunds you for any wines you didn’t like, while Bright Cellars only refunds you if your package was damaged during shipping.